College of Arts, Sciences and Education

 Late Withdrawal Appeal

-Under extenuating circumstances, students may appeal for a late course withdrawal after the late withdrawal deadline.
+Under extenuating circumstances, students may appeal for a late course withdrawal after the withdrawal deadline.
 Late withdrawals are NEVER granted due to poor performance in a course.
-If you think that your situation warrants a late withdrawal, discuss it with your instructor or advisor as soon as the situation becomes apparent.
-For late withdrawal requests, fill out and submit a late withdrawal appeal form or visit the College of Arts, Sciences and Education Dean's Office at ASC 3052.
+If you think that your situation warrants a late withdrawal, discuss it with your instructor and/or advisor as soon as the situation becomes apparent.
+For late withdrawal requests, please email [email protected] with a formal explanation as to the reason for the late withdrawal that includes the course abbreviation, number and CRN along with Student ID number.
+Appeals will be reviewed and students will be notified of outcome.

 Complete Withdrawal from Courses

 Before electing to completely withdraw from courses, please consult with your advisor and the financial aid office.
 Please see the academic policy letter referring to medical withdrawals and complete withdrawals (non-medical) before making a decision.
-Complete withdrawals are for truly exceptional circumstances.
+If you feel you may qualify for a medical withdrawal and want more information please reach out to the Birkam Health Center.
+If you should need to complete a total withdraw you may do so on your Ferris360 account under the Registrar’s Forms for Students Page.

 Dropping or withdrawing from a course, especially if it reduces your credit hours for a semester below 12 credit hours (full-time status), can significantly affect eligibility for financial aid, athletics, Greek life housing, etc. Before dropping a course, be sure to: